Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `rollup_account_max_token_duration`

-Max time a Rollup account session can last.
-Tokens are issued on login and cannot have a duration time longer than this.
+Maximum time a Rollups account session can last.
+Tokens are issued on login and can't have a duration time longer than this.

 #### `api_account_token_duration`